 Even a valid patent cannot prevent a person from implementing and using the patented machine or process for personal use.
 You are welcome to build an exact copy of a Nikon camera or Ferrari car in your backyard, as long as you don't try to use them for profit.
 In the case of the Nikon camera copy, you cannot use it for earning money as a professional photographer.
 In the case of the Ferrari copy, you cannot earn money by renting or selling it, and addditionally you might not be allowed to drive it on a public road, but because of different laws than copyright and patents).
 On the other hand, the patent holder cannot sue you just for copying their patented items and publicly exhibiting the copied items or their pictures for free.
 You might get into trouble if you claim that the items are genuine and not a copy.

 Patents are not trade secrets.
 On the contrary, the contents of a patent document must be publicly available.
 The patent documents can be freely distributed, and are not protected by copyright or any disclosure restriction.
 Very large numbers of patent documents are freely available on the Internet.
 In other words, if you want to keep something secret, you cannot patent it.

 A registered trademark can protect a company or product name, logo or other simple, well-recognizable item from commercial use, but these names cannot be copyrighted and anyone can use them (except to market a make-believe copy of the real item).
 For instance, "Coca-Cola" is a trademark, and therefore cannot be copyrighted.
-I can say "Coca-Cola" on this site as often as I want to, or publish a picture that includes a Coca-Cola can, as long as I am not trying to sell a fake Coca-Cola.
+I can write "Coca-Cola" on this site as often as I want to, or publish a picture that includes a Coca-Cola can, as long as I am not trying to sell a fake Coca-Cola.
 Registering a trademark requires the registration of the item with the proper authorities (which can deny the trademark if judged to be inadmissible) and the payment of fees.